 For employers: The Student Work Placement Program

 Are you in the process of upgrading your technology to stay competitive?
-If so, it’s that time of year again when skilled post-secondary students become available to join the workforce.
+If so, it’s that time of year again when skilled post-secondary students are ready to leave thier best student accommodation in Melbourne and become available to join the workforce.
 Here’s a wage-subsidy initiative that can help you hire them.
 The Student Work Placement Program gives post-secondary students in STEM (science, technology, engineering, math) and business programs across Canada paid work experience related to their field of study.
 The program should create over 11,500 paid student jobs to 2021.